 0705: Because you’re so thorough, you’re not just going to chart that the pulses were “weak” (which is what a lot of people do, sadly), but instead you’re going to do a little detective work.
 First, you check the chart.
 How were her pulses after surgery?
 You look at the chart and see that pulses were present and palpable after the procedure.
 Hmmm…the plot thickens.

 0715: So off you go in search of the doppler (which in most nursing units is squirreled away in a top secret location to prevent it growing legs and walking off).
 You locate the doppler (along with the bladder scanner, manual BP cuff and binder of take-out menus..haha), and do a fully thorough assessment of the missing pulses.
-You give it a few tries, checking both posterial tibial and dorsalis pedis…nada, nothing, zilch.
+You give it a few tries, checking both posterior tibial and dorsalis pedis…nada, nothing, zilch.
 So, you do what any smart nurse does.
 You ask a buddy to come give it a whirl.
 Sometimes dopplers are finicky and you have to have it at EXACTLY the right angle in order to get anything.
-Your friend has as little success as you did so now you’re thinking, “Oh &##&%…this isn’t good.”
+Your friend is not able to find the pulse either and so now you’re thinking “Oh &##&%…this isn’t good.”
 You’re right…it isn’t.

-0720: Oh look, there’s the surgeon Dr. Bob waltzing into the unit for morning rounds with his cup of free doctors-lounge coffee.
-If he hadn’t waltzed in just then, you’d be on the phone calling him anyway…but since Dr. Bob rounds before his surgeries start for the day, you’re breathing a nice sigh of relief now.
-You tell Dr. Bob of your findings and he goes to see the patient, no doubt thinking you are a stellar nurse (and making a mental note to bring you a cup of free doctor-coffee sometime).
+0720: Oh look, there’s the surgeon, Dr. Bob, waltzing into the unit for morning rounds with his cup of free doctors-lounge coffee.
+If he hadn’t waltzed in just then, you’d be on the phone calling him anyway.
+But since Dr. Bob rounds before his surgeries begin for the day, you’re breathing a nice sigh of relief now.
+You tell Dr. Bob of your findings and he goes to see the patient, no doubt thinking you are a stellar nurse (and making a mental note to bring you a cup of free doctor-coffee sometime soon).

 0730: Dr. Bob discusses with you what he found on his assessment…basically the same thing you did, so he wants to keep a close eye on things.
 You’re going to be checking for signs of compartment syndrome like a hawk for the rest of your shift.
 He tells you to give him a call if things worsen.
 He gives you his pager number, saving you 15 frustrating minutes later on as you try to track it down, and goes on his way, leaving his free coffee behind.
 You’re starting to think he respects you (as he should…because you’re AMAZING, right???).